sky-chaser-high/adobe-illustrator-scripts/README.md

 > [!NOTE]
 > For two anchor points, it is the diameter.
-> Anchor points for type on a path and area types are also supported.
+> Anchor points for type on a path and area type are also supported.

 ### Requirements
 Illustrator CS or higher